Asian shares mostly rise on interest rate, inflation hopes

 AP Business Writer

-TOKYO (AP) — Asian shares were mostly higher Wednesday on hopes that the curbs on U.S. interest rates may moderate after new data showed signs of slowing inflation.
+TOKYO (AP) — Asian shares were mostly higher Wednesday after new data showed inflation in the U.S., while still at a 40-year high, was not as bad as some analysts had expected.

-Benchmarks rose in early trading in Japan, South Korea and Australia, while slipping in China.
-Regional optimism was lifted by the easing of a COVID-19 lockdown in Shanghai.
-That kind of development is a big plus for the region’s major drive of growth.
+Benchmarks rose in Japan, South Korea, Hong Kong and Australia.
+U.S. futures were also higher, while oil prices were little changed.

+Shares fell in Shanghai after the Chinese government reported that exports rose nearly 16% in March from a year earlier while imports were flat.

+The easing of a COVID-19 lockdown in Shanghai was another encouraging factor.
+Shanghai released 6,000 more people from the central facilities where they were under medical observation to guard against the coronavirus, the government said Wednesday, though the lockdown of most of China’s largest city was being maintained in its third week.

 “The good news is that China will begin to come out of lockdowns at some point, and there will be an injection of stimulus of some form by the authorities to reboot communities and the economy.
-The light at the end of the tunnel is reasonably bright for China,” said Clifford Bennett, chief economist at ACY Securities.
+The light at the end of the tunnel is reasonably bright for China,” Clifford Bennett, chief economist at ACY Securities, said in a commentary.

-But Bennett quickly added: “Do not expect a return to rampant growth however.”
+But Bennett added: “Do not expect a return to rampant growth, however.”

-In Tokyo trading, shares of Shionogi dropped 15% after the Japanese pharmaceutical company reported that animal tests for its experimental oral drug to treat COVID-19 showed it may risk fetal development.
+In Tokyo trading, shares of Shionogi dropped 11% after the Japanese pharmaceutical company reported that animal tests for its experimental oral drug to treat COVID-19 showed it may be a risk for fetal development.
 Japanese media reported the drug won’t be prescribed to pregnant people or those who may be pregnant.

-Stocks ended slightly lower on Wall Street after investors weighed the inflation data for March, although overall it remained at its highest level in 40 years.
+Stocks ended slightly lower on Wall Street on Tuesday after investors weighed the inflation data for March, although overall it remained at its highest level in 40 years.
 Some analysts urged caution.

-“”The fact remains that pricing pressures are still elevated at its highest level in 40 years and the near-term outlook for an aggressive tightening of policies to cool demand stays unaltered.
-Comments from Fed Governor Lael Brainard overnight, who has been a well-known dovish voice in the Fed, continued to reveal a firm stance in getting inflation down,” said Yeap Jun Rong, market strategist at IG in Singapore.
+“”The fact remains that pricing pressures are still elevated at their highest level in 40 years and the near-term outlook for an aggressive tightening of policies to cool demand stays unaltered,” said Yeap Jun Rong, market strategist at IG in Singapore.

 The S&P 500 fell 0.3% after having been up 1.3% earlier in the day.
 The pullback extends the benchmark index’s losing streak to a third day, reflecting investors’ worries about the potential economic collateral damage as the Federal Reserve tackles high inflation more aggressively.